magesh-technovator/awesome-ai-applications/README.md

 #### Engineering and IT
 Still, most of the businesses use AI as a tool to facilitate their business process, Software engineering is no different.
 * **CI/CD Optimization and Log Analytics:** AI-driven analytics help companies gain more insights about usages in production, improve software systems to scale, and reduce fail-overs
-* **Agile analytics and process-automation:** Agile methodology more popular and powerful, it requires a lot of chunking and analytics.
+* **Agile analytics and process-automation:** Agile methodology requires a lot of chunking(division of tasks), and analytics for prioritizing and faster delivery.
 Using AI to automates the process and help teams focus on deliverables.
 Example: Good amount of time is spent in Jira/other tools for process-management, using AI to suggest and auto-label tasks, to add fix versions, link confluence, and feature branches to stories
 * **Quality Assurance:** Automated functionality testing and integration testing is widely used and generates a lot of reports, using AI-driven analytics help businesses reduce the testing burden and time to production
 * **AI-powered IDEs:** Use of AI for code auto-completion, code-optimization, suggestions on coding standards(naming conventions, better use of OOPs concepts) makes code development faster and easier
 * Software teams develop AI-based internal tools that facilitate software development, testing.
 I myself have developed and used a few.
 If you're a software developer look around you, there will be plenty of boring stuff that can be automated and increases the productivity of your entire team.